Commitment and Oblivious Transfer in the Bounded Storage Model with Errors: Preliminaries

 \begin{lemma}[\cite{Zuckerman97}] Let $\rho, \psi>0$ be arbitrary constants.
 For every $n \in \N$ and every $\varepsilon>e^{-n/2^{O(\log^* n)}}$, there is an explicit construction of a $(\rho n, \varepsilon)$-strong extractor $\Ext \Colon \{0,1\}^n \times \{0,1\}^r \to \{0,1\}^m$ with $m= (1-\psi)\rho n$ and $r=O(\log n + \log (1/\varepsilon))$. \end{lemma}

-The oblivious transfer protocol presented in this work will use a variant of a strong extractor, called a \textit{fuzzy extractor}~\cite{EC:DodReySmi04}.
+The OT protocol presented in this work uses a variant of a strong extractor called a \textit{fuzzy extractor}~\cite{EC:DodReySmi04}.
 Intuitively, fuzzy extractors are noise-resilient extractors, that is, extractors such that the extracted string can be reproduced by any party with a string that is close (in the Hamming distance sense) to the original source.

-\begin{definition}[Fuzzy extractor] A pair of functions $\Ext \Colon \{0,1\}^n \times \{0,1\}^r \to \{0,1\}^m \times \{0,1\}^p$, $\Rec \Colon \{0,1\}^n \times \{0,1\}^r \times \{0,1\}^p \to \{0,1\}^m$ is an \textnormal{$(k, \varepsilon, \delta, \beta)$-fuzzy extractor} if:
+\begin{definition}[Fuzzy extractor] A pair of functions $\Ext \Colon \{0,1\}^n \times \{0,1\}^r \to \{0,1\}^m \times \{0,1\}^q$, $\Rec \Colon \{0,1\}^n \times \{0,1\}^r \times \{0,1\}^q \to \{0,1\}^m$ is an \textnormal{$(k, \varepsilon, \delta, \beta)$-fuzzy extractor} if: